-To interpret results of the inhibition control (Table 8), it is mandatory that the PCR is positive with the test done in the conditions under 1).
-Should it be negative in these conditions, then the test is not valid.
+To interpret results of the inhibition test, it is mandatory that the PCR performed on the inhibition control DNA is positive (conditions under 1 in Table 8).
+Should it be negative, then the test is not valid.

-On the other hand if a positive result is obtained in conditions under 2), this means there is no inhibition (or at least no total inhibition) while if it is a negative result this means that absence of amplification results from a inhibitory effect on PCR of the DNA extract at the dilution at which it was tested.
+Once the validity of the inhibition control is checked, test conditions under 2) (Table 8) can be interpreted.
+If the result is positive, there is absence of inhibition (or at least no total inhibition).
+Conversely, if it is a negative result, this means that absence of amplification is due to an inhibitory effect on PCR of the DNA extract at the dilution at which it was tested.